Learn why mastic gum is generally safe and unlikely to cause allergies or side effects.

 In this article, we dive into the safety aspects of chewing mastic gum, highlighting any precautions you should consider before incorporating it into your routine.

-While mastic gum is generally considered safe for consumption—and linked to a variety of benefits such as helping to reduce heartburn, supporting testosterone production, aiding in tooth health, and normalizing total cholesterol levels—there are a few precautions people should keep in mind before beginning to use mastic gum.
-(You can learn more about these mastic gum uses in this article).1234
+While mastic gum is generally considered safe for consumption—and linked to a variety of benefits such as helping to reduce heartburn and gastrointestinal issues, supporting testosterone production, aiding in tooth health, and normalizing total cholesterol levels, as noted by the NIH—there are a few precautions people should keep in mind before beginning to use mastic gum.
+(You can learn more about these mastic gum uses in this article).1 2 3 4 5

 Some possible concerns surrounding the use of mastic chewing gum include damage to teeth fillings or worries about overworking the jaw, such as experiencing soreness or temporomandibular joint (TMJ) symptoms.